rambodazimi/Invoice-Recognizer-AI/README.md

 This script utilizes the Azure Form Recognizer service provided by Microsoft Azure.
 Learn more about Azure Form Recognizer and its capabilities at Azure Form Recognizer Documentation.

 ## Contact
-If you have any questions or suggestions regarding this script, feel free to contact me at [
+If you have any questions or suggestions regarding this script, feel free to contact me at rambod.azm@gmail.com or visit my personal website at rambodazimi.com